jsfour/Covid3dPrinting/face-shields.md

 A face shield acts as a barrier that prevents splatter from getting on the doctor or nurses face --or the mask that is on their face.
 This means that the shield ends up being a hack that allows the N95 masks that doctors do have to be reused.

-## When are the shields used?
+## How are the shields used?

-Shields are used during procedures or while doctors are doing "intubation" --putting a tube the patents airway so that the patient can get help breathing from a machine.
+Shields are used during procedures that involve aerosolizing fluids or while doctors are doing  an “intubation" --putting a tube the patents airway so that the patient can get help breathing from a machine.

-The intubation process can sometimes cause splatter.
+The intubation process, I’m addition to other procedures, can sometimes cause splatter.
 If the patient has COVID-19 or something else this splatter could infect the doctor.

 ## Can't hospitals buy shields?